VMLYR/journey-driven-development/README.md

 This repository contains the files you need to publish the Journey-Driven Development book as a PDF (or other Pandoc supported output).

+You can also browse the content as [hypertext here in English (en)](en/01_introduction/01_jdd_briefly.md).
+You can also download the book and build an EPUB or self-contained HTML (again using Pandoc).

 ## Getting Started

 Follow these instructions to download the source files, install prerequisite software, and generate PDF output.